ichh1915/HLP-Group-Work/Specifications.md

 2.op{S}{cond} Rd,Rm,expression
 3.RRX{S}{cond} Rd,Rm

+Comment:
-Test Status: Tested with property test during individual stage.
+1.Only the least significant byte is used and can be in the range of 0-255 2.C flag is updated to the last bit shifted out.
+N and Z are updated according to the result 3.Test Status: Tested with property test during individual stage.
 Working.

 ### TST, TEQ